Camille Flammarion: Family

 Camille was a brother of Ernest Flammarion and Berthe Martin-Flammarion, and uncle of a woman named Zelinda.
 His first wife was Sylvie Petiaux-Hugo Flammarion, and his second wife was Gabrielle Renaudot Flammarion, also a noted astronomer.

 Mars

-Beginning with Giovanni Schiaparelli's 1877 observations, 19th-century astronomers observing Mars believed they saw a network of lines on its surface, which were named "canals" by Schiaparelli.
+Beginning with Giovanni Schiaparelli's 1877 observations, 19th-century astronomers observing Mars believed they saw a network of lines on its surface, which were called canali by Schiaparelli, which translates as "channels".
 These turned out to be an optical illusion due to the limited observing instruments of the time, as revealed by better telescopes in the 1920s.
 Camille, a contemporary of Schiaparelli, extensively researched the so-called "canals" during the 1880s and 1890s.
-Like American astronomer Percival Lowell, he thought the "canals" were artificial in nature and most likely the "rectification of old rivers aimed at the general distribution of water to the surface of the continents."
+As American astronomer Percival Lowell, he thought the "canals" were artificial in nature and most likely the "rectification of old rivers aimed at the general distribution of water to the surface of the continents."
 He assumed the planet was in an advanced stage of its habitability, and the canals were the product of an intelligent species attempting to survive on a dying world.
+Flammarion also assumed the red color on the planet's surface was either exposure of the interior of the soil, or because of red vegetation.

+Halley's Comet

+When astronomers announced that the Earth would pass through the tail of Halley's Comet in May 1910, Flammarion was widely reported, in numerous American newspapers, as believing that toxic gases in the tail might "possibly snuff out all life on the planet".

+In an article in the New York Herald in November 1909, responding to such claims by others, he stated that "The poisoning of humanity by deleterious gases is improbable", and correctly stated that the matter in the comet's tail is so tenuous that it would have no noticeable effect.
+However, he also indulged in a "thought experiment" about what might happen if it did inject various gases into the atmosphere.
+Sensation-seeking papers chose to quote only the latter part, leading to the widespread misconception that Flammarion actually believed it.

+On 1 February 1910, Flammarion published an update in the Herald, saying he wished to warn journalists against "accusing me of announcing the end of the world for May 19 next.
+The end of the world will not occur on May 19 next."